 In addition to numerous self-guided St. John Hiking trails, the Virgin Islands National Park offers several ranger-guided tours.
-Trek down an historic Danish road to discover ruins from the earliest settlements on the island when you join the L’Esperance Hike.
+Trek down a historic Danish road to discover ruins from the earliest settlements on the island when you join the L’Esperance Hike.
 Learn the history of these early settlers, and their struggle to survive and coexist with native wildlife.
-Further down the trail, you’ll glimpse the island’s only sacred baobab tree, and experience the one-of-a-kind transition from tropical forest to desert-like landscape.
+Further down the trail, you’ll glimpse the island’s only sacred baobab tree, and experience the one-of-a-kind transition from tropical forest to the desert-like landscape.

 Travel even further back in time when you hike Reef Bay Trail.
 Our knowledgeable guides offer a history of the people who have called St. John home over the previous centuries.
 You’ll see sugar plantation ruins, stone walls from cattle-grazing, and ancient rock carvings by the pre-Colombian Taino.
-You’ll also see the tallest and oldest trees on the island, which provide a shady canopy for hikers and a habitat for a wildlife and more sights when you partake on a Virgin Islands hiking excursion.
+You’ll also see the tallest and oldest trees on the island, which provide a shady canopy for hikers and a habitat for wildlife, and more sights when you partake in a Virgin Islands hiking excursion.